LARP2023Z/LARPex/test/acceptance-test-scenarios.md

 7. User clicks button labeled "OK".
 8. System closes the window named "Success".
 9. System displays a window named "Lista wydarzeń".

+## Use case UC17: Wyświetlenie panelu wydarzenia
+### Scenario UC17/1: Succesfull selection of an event and closing the panel
+Given:
+-  Event exists
+-  Event is shown in "Menu zarządzania wydarzeniami"
+-  User is in panel "Menu zarządzania wydarzeniami"
+0. User selects an event from menu and clicks "Wyświetl panel".
+1. System displays a window named "Panel Wydarzenia" with a list of players possesing atribiutes {name, character, class}.
+The windows should contain buttons {"Usuń gracza", "Wyślij podpowiedź", "Uruchom", "Zakończ", "Wstrzymaj","Zamknij"}.
+2. User clicks button "Zamknij".
+3. System displays panel "Menu zarządzania wydarzeniami".

+## Use case UC14: Uruchomienie wydarzenia
+### Scenario UC14/1: Succesfull launch of the event
+Given:
+-  Event exists
+-  User is in panel "Panel wydarzenia" as described in *UC17/1* scenario.
+-  Maintenance Actor has checked the state of the database entry corelating to the event about to be launched.
+0. User clicks button "Uruchom".
+1. System displays a popup with the following message "Czy na pewno chcesz uruchomić wydarzenie ?" and buttons "Tak" and "Nie".
+2. User clicks button "Tak".
+3. System displays popup with the following message "Wydarzenie zostało uruchomione" and a button "Zamknij".
+4. User clicks "Zamknij".
+5. System displys panel "Panel wydarzenia"
+6. Maintenance Actor checks if an event was launched in the database entry.
+The entry should have by all visible attribiutes changed state.
+### Scenario UC14/2: Aborting launch of the event
+Given:
+-  Event exists
+-  User is in panel "Panel wydarzenia" as described in *UC17/1* scenario.
+-  Maintenance Actor has checked the state of the database entry corelating to the event about to be launched.
+0. User clicks button "Uruchom".
+1. System displays a popup with the following message "Czy na pewno chcesz uruchomić wydarzenie ?" and buttons "Tak" and "Nie".
+2. User clicks button "Nie".
+3. System displys panel "Panel wydarzenia"
+4. Maintenance Actor checks if an event was launched in the database entry.
+The entry should *not* have changed its state.

+## Use case UC44: Dołączenie do wydarzenia
+### Scenario UC44/1: Joining an event
+Given:
+- Event exists
+- Event is joinable (has been launched and is registered to this event)
+- User is in panel "Lista wydarzeń"
+0. User selects event on top of the list
+1. System displays button "Dołącz"
+1. User clicks button "Dołącz"
+2. System displays panel "Panel gracza" with visible attribiutes {game_name, character name} and buttons {"Wyswietl mape lokacji", "Ocen gre", "Sprawdz ekwipunek", "Sprawdz aktualny stan gry"}.
+## Use case UC49: Wejście w interakcję z kodem QR
+>**⚠️Warning⚠️**
+>Should be discussed with the client in greater detail.
+This is a work in progress.
+### Scenario UC49/1: An interaction has been used
+Given:
+- Interaction exists
+- Maintenance Actor has checked the state of the database entry corelating to the event about to be launched.
+0. User clicks "Idź do /qr-code"
+1. User scans the QR code.
+2. System displays a message "Interaction {interaction name} has been used".
+3. Maintenance Actor checks if an interaction was used in the database entry.
+The entry should have by all visible attribiutes changed state.